-In View Administrator, you can configure the use of the Blast Secure Gateway to provide secure access to remote desktops and applications, either through HTML Access or through client connections that use the VMware Blast display protocol.
+In View Administrator, you can configure the use of the Blast Secure Gateway to provide secure HTML access to remote desktops.

 About this task

-When the Blast Secure Gateway is not enabled, client devices and client Web browsers use the VMware Blast Extreme protocol to establish direct connections to remote desktop virtual machines and applications, bypassing the Blast Secure Gateway.
+When the Blast Secure Gateway is not enabled, client Web browsers use HTML Access to establish direct connections to remote desktop virtual machines, bypassing the Blast Secure Gateway.

 A typical network configuration that provides secure connections for external users includes a security server.
 To enable or disable the Blast Secure Gateway on a security server, you must edit the View Connection Server instance that is paired with the security server.
 If external users connect directly to a View Connection Server host, you enable or disable the Blast Secure Gateway by editing that View Connection Server instance.

-If users select remote desktops by using VMware Identity Manager, verify that VMware Identity Manager is installed and configured for use with View Connection Server and that View Connection Server is paired with a SAML 2.0 Authentication server.
+If users select remote desktops by using the Workspace App Portal, verify that Workspace is installed and configured for use with View Connection Server and that View Connection Server is paired with a SAML 2.0 Authentication server.

 - In View Administrator, select .